 Here are five easy steps to start potty training boys and girls:

 Purchase a Few Potty Training-Focused Books

 Owen is all about Elmo these days and is obsessed with having us read to him.
-So the first and very organic progression into potty training was to pick up some toddler books that focused on just that.
-This way Owen is familiar with the language around potty training and could understand that even his favorite characters use the toilet.
+So the first step and very organic progression into potty training was to pick up some toddler books that focused on just that.
+This way Owen is familiar with the language around potty training and can understand that even his favorite characters use the toilet.

 Introduce the Potty in a Very Natural Way